bbiggerr/lldmca/template/md/trademarks/PITCHME.md

 @size[1.5em](Abuse)
 @snapend

-snap[list-content-concise span-100]
+@snap[list-content-concise span-100]
 @ol
-1. Verify
+- Verify
-1. Pass on to the customer
+- Pass on to the customer
-1. Follow timeframes - set stales!
+- Follow timeframes - set stales!
-1. If in doubt, escalate to Trust & Safety
+- If in doubt, escalate to Trust & Safety
 @olend
 @snapend